green-jay/orml-workshop/README.md

 and [Tokens](https://github.com/open-web3-stack/open-runtime-module-library/tree/master/tokens)
 pallets.
 After completing this workshop, participants should have a better understanding of how to design and implement a FRAME pallet.

+It is recommanded to read commit by commit to understand each individual steps.

 ## Add ORML Pallets